JuliaAI/DataScienceTutorials.jl/assets/literate/EX-crabs-xgb.md

 countmap(y[train]) |> pprint
 ```

-pretty balanced yes; you could check the same on the test set and full set and it would still hold.
+which is pretty balanced.
+You could check the same on the test set and full set and the same comment would still hold.

 ## XGBoost machine